heremaps/xyz-documentation/docs/xyz_pro.md

 This is currently available in the CLI and the API.

-More details are available in the [CLI documentation](../cli/cli.md#property-search) and the [Swagger API `/search` endpoint](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/searchForFeatures).
+More details are available in the [CLI documentation](../cli/cli#property-search) and the [Swagger API `/search` endpoint](https://xyz.api.here.com/hub/static/swagger/#/Read%20Features/searchForFeatures).

 ## Virtual Spaces

 Virtual Spaces let you group or associate geospatial features in multiple spaces and present them as a single space.

-`group' acts as an alias, presenting multiple XYZspaces via a single space ID.
+`group` acts as an alias, presenting multiple XYZspaces via a single space ID.

 `associate` merges feature properties from one XYZ space into features in a second space based on feature ID matches.
 This allows you to import statistical data and merge it with pre-existing polygons on the fly.

 This is currently available in the CLI and API.
-More details are available in the [CLI documentation](../cli/cli.md#virtual-spaces)
+More details are available in the [CLI documentation](../cli/cli#virtual-spaces)

 ## Hexbins